enribd/choose-your-own-it-readventure/mkdocs/docs/learning-paths/system-design.md

 Want to change the subject?
 Here are some suggestions about other paths you can explore:

+- [Software Architecture :construction:](/learning-paths/software-architecture): Building software is not only about writing code, to design great platforms you should learn to think about extensibility, efficiency, easy integration, resilience, flexibility, and much more.

 - [Kubernetes :ballot_box_with_check:](/learning-paths/kubernetes): Run containers at scale and unlock the power of building microservice platforms thanks to the Kubernetes orchestrator.